jakguru/jakgurutheme/README.md

 * Automatically convert `.sass` and `.scss` files found under `./assets/scss/` into minified `css` files
 * Automatically minify `.js` files found under `./assets/sjs` into minified `js` files

+To generate the file tree listed below, use `tree -I '.sass-cache|node_modules'` from the root of the project

 ### Setting Up Dev Environment

 This setup assumes that you have the latest versions of nodejs and npm installed on your computer.